BOHEMIAN NATIONAL POLKA

-Prof. Bonus' long and complex collection of figures was intended for stage performance by a professional company.
+complex collection of figures was intended for stage performance by a professional company,

-Richard's choreography is still challenging, but is a social form danced for pleasure, as it was in the 1830s.
+still challenging, but is a social form danced for pleasure, as the original polka was.

-You can also watch 132 YouTube videos from the U.S., Russia, France, Italy, Brazil, Corsica, Uruguay, Portugal, Japan and Korea here:
+You can watch 211 YouTube videos of BNP, from the U.S., Russia, France, Italy, Brazil, Corsica, Uruguay, Portugal, China, the Philippines, Japan and Korea here:

 Music: Josef Strauss' "Feuerfest Polka" at 104 beats/min (not as fast as modern polkas).